 However, reverse mortgage facts show that in that case, the amount owed is typically much higher than the borrowed amount (due to interest and fees added to the loan).

-4 Fast Facts About Qualifying for a Mortgage Loan
+4 Important Facts About Qualifying for a Mortgage Loan

-Applicants with a credit score of at least 580 can qualify for an FHA loan with a minimum down payment of 3.5%, mortgage data and facts indicate.
-A lower credit score, statistics show, would require homebuyers to make a downpayment of at least 10%.
+Applicants with a credit score of at least 580 can qualify for an FHA loan with a minimum down payment of 3.5%, mortgage statistics indicate.
+A lower credit score would require homebuyers to make a downpayment of at least 10%.

 Other lenders might have higher criteria, as many of them demand a credit score of 620 or higher for applicants.
 Beware of things that can damage your credit rating, such as bankruptcy, a high-interest debt, or credit card debt.